-- Mulch the soil: organic mulches such as grass, straw, coffee grounds, corn cobs, and manure retain moisture in the earth, and this avoids erosion.
-Mulch decomposes into humus, improving the fertility, consistency, and structure of the soil.
+- Mulch the soil: organic mulches such as grass, straw, coffee grounds, corn cobs, and manure retain moisture in the earth, avoiding erosion.
+Mulch decomposes into humus, improving the soil’s fertility, consistency, and structure.

 - Rotate Crops: this practice implies a scheme of rotation cultivation of different products on the same ground in different years or seasons.
 This technique reduces certain specific pests in the soil.
 Besides, it helps in reducing soil erosion and increases its fertility.